countable-web/open-source-corporation/peopleops/getting_started/ONBOARDING.md

 ### Set up a Timesheet

   * Make your own copy of [this sheet](https://drive.google.com/open?id=1kPxAPNnCAWGFag1zHUttEtScNnVE3gQRjt0wQEFbpwI) and share full access with your manager only.
 Name the file "<your name>-<year, 4 digits.>-timesheet.".
   * Filling out your timesheet every day is required.
-Enter the time you spent on each project, rounded to the nearest half hour.
 Separate clients or projects go on separate lines, so you may have 3 lines for a single day.
   * Describe the work in a few words that indicate specific outcomes you worked on for most of that day, in a language clients will understand.
 Between 3 and 20 words is the right level of detail.
 If you're entering the same phrase every day, you're not being specific enough.
   * If you don't know the project, put "Countable" in that column.
   * Also include at least one of: references to issues in Trello, Commit IDs.